• Home

 What You Need

-Pretzel Rods | Head to your local store and grab some pretzel rods.
+Pretzel Rods.
+Head to your local store and grab some pretzel rods.
 I find the longer and thicker rods work great for giving these witch fingers a great look.
-Feel free to make as little or as many as you would like!
+Feel free to make as few or as many as you would like!

-Candy Melts | I bought white candy melts that I colored with food coloring.
+Candy Melts.
+I bought white candy melts that I colored with food coloring.
 You can also purchase green candy melts and eliminate coloring the chocolate yourself.
 The choice is up to you.

-Sliced Almonds | Reach for slivered almonds.
-This will give you the perfect nail look that you use black food coloring to bring out a spooky look.
+Sliced Almonds.
+Reach for slivered almonds.
+This will give you the perfect nail look when you use black food coloring to create a spooky look.

 halloween treats